Discrete Logarithm

 , x2

 .
-Then again no continued fractions post-process is required.
+Then, again, no continued fractions postprocessing is required.

 Example: \(G = \mathbb{Z}_5^\times\)

-We choose this specific example as the order of of the group \(r=4\) is a power of \(2\), and so we can get exactly the discrete logarithm, without continued-fractions post processing.
-In other cases, one has to use larger quantum variable for the exponents so the continued fractions post-processing will converge.
+We choose this specific example because the order of the group \(r=4\) is a power of \(2\), so we can get the exact discrete logarithm without continued-fractions postprocessing.
+In other cases, we use a larger quantum variable for the exponents so the continued fractions postprocessing converges.

 MODULU_NUM = 5